krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

        this option is silently capped to 30.
 ```

 Long story short - the default timeout is **5s**.
-If your DNS request is lost ```resolv.conf``` will probe next
+If your DNS request is lost ```resolv.conf``` will probe the next
 _nameserver_ after **5s**.
 That's what is happening in our example.
-That what was happening in multiple
+That was happening in multiple
 Java systems I saw in the past.
 DNS is commonly used for DDoS attacks.
-You can easily have firewall in your
+You can easily have a firewall in your
 infrastructure that can drop some DNS packets by design.

 The funny thing about ```RemoteIpFilter``` is that the result of that DNS probing is set to field ```localName``` that
 is not used later.
-So we are just doing DNS request for nothing.
+So we are just doing DNS requests for nothing.
 To avoid that problem you can simply write
 your own filter that won't fire DNS requests. ```RemoteIpFilter``` is open-sourced, so it's an easy job.
 There is also ```RemoteIpValve``` that can be enabled by just an entry in Spring Boot properties.
 It used
 to have the same issue.
 I didn't check if in Spring Boot 3 it exists, it might be fixed accidentally